Cubebleu1/craftedby-backend-containers/README.md

 If an error occurs while processing a request, the API will return a JSON object with an `error` field and a `message` field.
 The `error` field will be set to `true` if an error occurred, and `false` otherwise.
 The `message` field will contain a description of the error.

+## Debugging

+**Telescope** provides insight into the requests coming into the application, exceptions, log entries, database queries, queued jobs, mail, notifications, cache operations, scheduled tasks, variable dumps and more.

+To use telescope follow the `/telescope` url

 ## License

 This documentation is licensed under the MIT License.